 Soft Reset your Roku TV

-If your Roku TV shows a solid red light at the power button spot and the screen is black, attempting a soft reset may help you fix this issue.
+If the solid red light is at the power button spot and the screen is black, attempting a soft reset may help you fix this issue.
 Here’s how:

 Hard Reset Roku TV